AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 ```

 ## Binding the SplitView's `IsPaneOpen` property to a ViewModel's property.
 Fist of all, create a boolean property with a private backing field in the ViewModel which will contains the boolean value.
-Now, by using Reactive UI, make it notify every change to the backing field to the UI.
+Now, by using Reactive UI, make it notify every change to the field to the UI.
 Remember to initialize the backing property with the value you need in the VewModel's constructor.
 :::info
 By default in an MVVM project each ViewModel inherit from a ViewModelBase which inherits from the ReactiveObject class.
 By doing so in every ViewModel there will be the necessary methods to notify the UI.
 For more informations see [here](https://docs.avaloniaui.net/docs/concepts/reactiveui/reactive-view-model).
 :::